MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 - Power Apps: 0d2d0fd0-9489-47ef-acfb-90edca009cba

 To disable a specific Adaptive Card Extension, you need to enter its GUID as the parameter.
-For example Set-SPOTenant -DisabledAdaptiveCardExtensionIds 0d2d0fd0-9489-47ef-acfb-90edca009cba.
-To view a list of disabled Adaptive Card Extensions, use Get-SPOTenant to get DisabledAdaptiveCardExtensionIds.
+To view a list of disabled Adaptive Card Extensions, use [Get-SPOTenant](Get-SPOTenant.md) to get `DisabledAdaptiveCardExtensionIds`.

-To re-enable some disabled Adaptive Card Extensions, use the Set-SPOTenant with the -DisabledAdaptiveCardExtensionIds parameter and corresponding GUIDs that you still want to keep disabling.
-To re-enable all disabled Adaptive Card Extensions, use Set-SPOTenant -DisabledAdaptiveCardExtensionIds @().
+To re-enable some disabled Adaptive Card Extensions, use the `Set-SPOTenant` with the `-DisabledAdaptiveCardExtensionIds` parameter and corresponding GUIDs that you still want to keep disabling.
+To re-enable all disabled Adaptive Card Extensions, use `Set-SPOTenant -DisabledAdaptiveCardExtensionIds @()`.

 ```yaml
 Type: Guid[]